-Data Schedule next meeting date Program Mapping Schedule next meeting date to come together often enough to make any significant goals Legislative session is over, but the members can start a new service Members are welcomed to still join a PIG We will ask for OYS assistance to schedule a meeting for the Data and Program Mapping VII.
-New Business • Membership ○ OJJDP Requirements for Seat Vacancies • JJSAC Nominations for 2022-2024 ○ Chair ○ Vice-Chair ○ Secretary/Recorder (10:10) S. Ahu Membership/OJJDP Requirements for Seats Legislature representative Cedric Gates is being held over until we can fill his seat This is the only crucial seat that needs to be filled to meet requirements Technically we have 15 members with his seat 6 applications were sent out to possible members.
+AGENDA ITEM DISCUSSION RECCOMMENDATIONS/ PERSON(S) DATE Schedule next meeting date Program Mapping Schedule next meeting date make any significant goals Legislative session is over, but the members can start a new service Members are welcomed to still join a PIG We will ask for OYS assistance to schedule a meeting for the Data and Program Mapping ACTIONS/CONCLUSIONS RESPONSIBLE DUE VII.
+New Business • Membership • OJJDP Requirements for Seat Vacancies • JJSAC Nominations for 2022-2024 • Chair • Vice-Chair • Secretary/Recorder (10:10) S. Ahu Membership/OJJDP Requirements for Seats Legislature representative Cedric Gates is being held over until we can fill his seat This is the only crucial seat that needs to be filled to meet requirements Technically we have 15 members with his seat 6 applications were sent out to possible members.
 5 are pending The youth to adult ratio is 1/5, and we are in compliance Always welcome more youth to join and participate There are more non-profit members than government members who sit on JJSAC Officers are all from non-profit